Luis Perdomo (pianist): Career

-By 2004, he was playing in Miguel Zenón's well-regarded regular band with Hans Glawischnig on bass and Antonio Sanchez on drums.
+In 2000, he joined Miguel Zenón's well-regarded regular band with Hans Glawischnig on bass and Antonio Sanchez on drums.
 Zenón called it his "dream band."
-Perdomo and Zenón were students together at the Manhattan School of Music and have been making music together on the New York scene since at least before 2001.
+Perdomo and Glawischnig were students together at the Manhattan School of Music and have been making music together on the New York scene since 1993.

 In 2016, the pianist led Controlling Ear Unit, a group including drummer Rudy Royston and bassist and vocalist Mimi Jones who is also Perdomo's wife.

 In 2017, Perdomo was listed as part of the music faculty at the Aaron Copland School of Music at Queens College in New York.
 As of 2024 he was still serving there as adjunct professor teaching jazz performance in piano.

 In 2021, Perdomo began teaching at the Berklee College of Music, where he is a professor of ensembles and piano.

 In 2025, Perdomo was appointed Associate Professor of Jazz Piano at Oberlin Conservatory.

 In addition to those mentioned elsewhere in this article, Perdomo has played with Robert Hurst, Jamie Baum, John Ellis, JD Allen, Marcus Rojas, Gregg August, Frank Lacy, Shelley Washington, John Patitucci, Ray Barretto, Alice Coltrane, Brian Lynch, David Sanchez, Jerry Bergonzi, Yosvany Terry, David Gilmore, Christian McBride, Jeff (Tain) Watts, George Garzone, Mino Cinélu, Luisito Quintero, Brad Jones, Terreon Gulley, Jon Irabagon, Yasushi Nakamura, Antonio Sanchez, Johnathan Blake, and others.

 Ratliff compared his playing style to Steve Coleman, Danilo Perez, Vijay Iyer, and Dave Holland.
 Others have heard in his music the influence of Chick Corea, Bill Evans, Keith Jarrett, Herbie Hancock, and McCoy Tyner.
 His own stated influences are Bud Powell, Oscar Peterson, John Coltrane, Albert Ayler, Paul Bley, and Cecil Taylor.

 Others he has played with are Ralph Irizarry and Timbalaye, The Vanguard Orchestra, Dave Douglas, Tom Harrell, Henry Threadgill, Steve Turre, Robin Eubanks and Jerry Gonzalez and the Fort Apache Band.